-These are fantastic landscape trees that cut a striking figure alone, and are excellent for creating boundaries or private areas within a large space.
-Cypress grow in a tall, narrow column with dense green foliage.
+These are fantastic landscape trees that cut a striking figure alone and are excellent for creating boundaries or private areas within a large space.
+Cypress grows in a tall, narrow column with dense green foliage.
 They love the heat and sunshine of the Mediterranean and are easy to care for once established.
 Planted together, they form a lush evergreen wall.

 The most characteristic tree of Ibiza, olives are slow-growing beauties that twist and gnarl into natural sculptures over time.
-They thrive on poor clay soil, and are drought, fire and disease resistant, which explains why they can live for hundreds of years.
-Olive trees are rarely more than 15 metres high, but they can grow to be several metres wide as well, so choose a space with room for them to expand.
+They thrive on poor clay soil and are drought, fire, and disease-resistant, which explains why they can live for hundreds of years.
+Olive trees are rarely more than 15 meters high, but they can grow to be several meters wide as well, so choose a space with room for them to expand.

-Juniper — sabina — is the source of the heavy beams you see supporting the roofs of old Ibicenco country houses.
+Juniper – Sabina is the source of the heavy beams you see supporting the roofs of old Ibicenco country houses.
 It is also a wonderful decorative tree and produces delicious berries.
-There are several dozen types of juniper, ranging in size from shrubs to elegant trees, so you are sure to find something that is perfect for your garden.
+There are several dozen types of juniper, ranging in size from shrubs to elegant trees, so you are sure to find something perfect for your garden.
 They also make excellent, economical ground cover as they are well-suited to the hot, dry climate.

 This regal cedar is mentioned by name in several sacred texts, showing that people have appreciated its unique beauty for thousands of years.
-The cedar of Lebanon is typically 12 to 21 metres tall, but can grow to over 30 metres.
-The tree is pyramid shaped when young, but as it grows the branches mature into distinct layers, giving it a characteristic flat-top look.
+The cedar of Lebanon is typically 12 to 21 meters tall but can grow to over 30 meters.
+The tree is pyramid-shaped when young, but as it grows the branches mature into distinct layers, giving it a characteristic flat-top look.

-What’s your favourite Mediterranean tree?
+What’s your favorite Mediterranean tree?
 Share in the comments!